RACV Logo

 Travel Period

-Embark on a spectacular journey from Romania to Bulgaria, ending it all in Istanbul.
-Absorb Bucharest’s atmosphere on a guided walking tour, compare age-old places of worship in Sofia, breathe in crisp alpine air on a hike in the Pirin Mountains and meander back in time in the Old Town of Plovdiv.
-End it all in transcontinental Istanbul, where you can choose to extend your adventure through Turkey.
-This nine-day trip is a fascinating insight into just how much regions can change as you cross national borders!
+Embark on an express journey from Romania to Bulgaria, finishing in Istanbul.
+Absorb Bucharest’s atmosphere on a guided walking tour, compare age-old places of worship in Sofia and breathe in crisp alpine air on a hike in the Pirin Mountains.
+Meander back in time in the Old Town of Plovdiv, see Veliko Tarnovo's imposing Tsarevets Fortress and learn about the distillation process and history of rose oil production at a family rose distillery in Sofia.
+This 10-day trip is a fascinating insight into just how much regions can change as you cross national borders!

 IMPORTANT INFORMATION